-Finding a VUSRP faculty sponsor is primarily the student’s responsibility.
-There are a number of steps an applicant can take to identify a research mentor/sponsor.
+Finding a VUSRP faculty adviser is primarily the student’s responsibility.
+There are a number of steps an applicant can take to identify a research mentor/adviser.

 First, many potential applicants are already working with a faculty member as a research assistant, or in the context of an independent study, directed research, or honors project.
 In many cases, this faculty member would make an ideal VUSRP adviser as well as an Immersion Vanderbilt faculty adviser.

-Finally, perhaps the most common method of finding a sponsor (or connecting with a faculty member generally) is through word of mouth and a student’s own initiative.
-Talk with your peers about which faculty are working with students, what they are working on, what it is like to work with those faculty members, etc. Consider speaking to professors in the department who you know about your interests, and they will often be able to link you with their colleagues, or they may even be interested in having you work with them.
-Make appointments to discuss your research interests with faculty whose research sounds interesting to you.
+Finally, perhaps the most common method of finding an adviser (or connecting with a faculty member generally) is through word of mouth and a student’s own initiative.
+Talk with your peers about which faculty are working with students, what they are working on, what it is like to work with those faculty members, etc. Consider speaking to professors you know in the department that interests you and they will often be able to link you with their colleagues.
+They may even be interested in having you work with them.
+Make appointments to discuss your research interests with faculty whose research appeals to you.

 All the information needed to apply for a VUSRP stipend is available through the VUSRP website.
-Although it is often helpful to attend the VUSRP information session, attendance is not recorded nor is it required to apply.
+Although it is often helpful to attend the VUSRP information session, attendance is not required to apply.
 The primary purpose of the meeting is to allow potential applicants to have their questions answered about the program.
 All potential applicants are invited to attend.

 Absolutely!
 All applications will be submitted through the InfoReady Review portal, which students access with their VUnetID and password.
-The student is responsible for submitting the application, including a scan of the VUSRP Faculty Sponsor Information and Acknowledgment form.
-The faculty sponsor must sign this form and return it to the student who will then upload the completed and signed copy.
+Students are responsible for submitting their application, including a scanned PDF of the completed and signed VUSRP Faculty Adviser Information and Acknowledgment form.
+The faculty adviser must sign this form and return it to the student who will then upload the completed and signed copy.

-No. The VUSRP program requires that students and faculty sponsors engage side-by-side in 10 weeks of full-time research over the summer.
-VUSRP students are not permitted to enroll in concurrent coursework during their full-time research experience.
+The VUSRP program requires that students and faculty advisers engage in 10 weeks of full-time research side-by-side over the summer.
+VUSRP students are not permitted to enroll in concurrent coursework that would interfere with their full-time research experience.
 The official dates generally coincide with Vanderbilt’s full summer session.
 Therefore, enrollment in courses during the 10 weeks of full-time research is not permitted.

-Vanderbilt faculty may sponsor two applications per competition.
+Vanderbilt faculty may advise two applications per competition.

 You can propose to continue ongoing research for your VUSRP application, as long as you make clear in your application what you plan to accomplish on your research project during your summer experience.
-Some VUSRP students propose projects for the summer that are new for them and their mentor, and are intended to be self-contained within the summer research period.
+Some VUSRP students propose projects for the summer that are new for them and their adviser and are intended to be self-contained within the summer research time frame.
 Such proposals, when well thought-out and strong, may also be funded.

-No. The VUSRP application is intentionally kept brief.
-Submitting materials beyond those explicitly requested on the application (i.e., the application itself, your academic transcript, and the Faculty Sponsor Information and Acknowledgment form) may be interpreted by members of the review committee to be an attempt to gain an unfair advantage over other applicants.
-In cases in which the applicant or mentor would like to call attention to special or extenuating circumstances around the application, they should contact email@example.com to discuss the issue and to determine the best way of fairly communicating this information to the committee.
+The VUSRP application is intentionally kept brief.
+Submitting materials beyond those explicitly requested on the application (i.e., the application itself and the Faculty Adviser Information and Acknowledgment form) may be interpreted by members of the review committee to be an attempt to gain an unfair advantage over other applicants.
+In cases in which the applicant or adviser would like to call attention to special or extenuating circumstances around the application, they should contact firstname.lastname@example.org to discuss the issue and to determine the best way of fairly communicating this information to the committee.

 It depends.
 The official dates of the program coincide with Vanderbilt’s full summer session.
 For any number of reasons, these exact dates may pose problems for students, who might want to start the program late, end it early, or take some time off in the middle.
-Shifting participation dates in the program up to a week from the official dates is often not a problem, as long as the student discusses deviations with their faculty sponsor.
-Arrangements should be made to ensure that VUSRP students and faculty sponsors engage side-by-side for 10 weeks over the course of the summer (e.g, by starting the program early or ending late).
+Shifting participation dates in the program up to a week from the official dates is often possible without causing disruption, as long as the student discusses deviations with their faculty adviser.
+Arrangements should be made to ensure that VUSRP students and faculty advisers engage in full-time research side-by-side for 10 weeks over the course of the summer (e.g, by starting the program early or ending late).

-Substantial deviations (more than one week) from the official dates must be approved in writing by a student’s faculty sponsor and sent to firstname.lastname@example.org.
+Substantial deviations (more than one week) from the official dates must be approved in writing by a student’s faculty adviser and sent to email@example.com.
 Students should also discuss substantial deviations in their application.

-No. The stipend is intended to defray students’ living expenses (including room and board) so that they can work on their research.
+The stipend is intended to defray students’ living expenses (including room and board) so that they can work on their research.
 The program does not offer on-campus housing.
 In the summer, suitable sublets are readily available.
-In mid-April, after the awards are announced, there will be an orientation meeting for all of this year’s VUSRP students.
+In mid-April, after the awards are announced, there will be an orientation meeting for all of the current year's VUSRP students.
 Students often use this meeting to plan summer housing with one another.
-If housing is going to be a problem for you, contact https://www.vanderbilt.edu/meetatvanderbilt/intern-housing/ for possible on-campus summer housing options.
+For further assistance, contact the Office of Housing and Residential Experience for possible on-campus summer housing options.

 The VUSRP award is an undergraduate stipend processed through Financial Aid.
 It is not directly associated with any effort through payroll.
 The VUSRP award is considered to be a service-free stipend, and thus, it is not reported to the IRS.
 VUSRP students will not receive a W-2 from Vanderbilt reflecting this income.

 There is an exception for international students.
-The international tax office will provide the tax information to these students.
+The International Tax Office will provide tax information to these students.